camsanu/wro-2025/README.md

 | SG90 Micro Servo  | 1  |

 ## Mechanism
-For our prototype's motor, we use a DC motor gear system, the motor is connected to a differential wrist mechanism that moves the back wheels.
-Our front wheels don't get any direct power from the motor but instead we use proportional steering with our Servo.
-For this to work the sensors send a signal to the Servo that's connceted to the wheels so it can turn evenly depending on how strong the signal is.
-This gives smooth, precise control instead of just full left or full right steering.
+For our prototype's motor, we used a DC motor gear system, where the motor is connected to a differential wrist mechanism that moves the back wheels.
+Our front wheels do not get any direct power from the motor, instead being hooked to the servo to proportionally steer the vehicle.